Tracking specific guide usage

 Number of views for the specific step.

-Average duration of time spent by employees interacting with the step.
+Average Duration of time spent by employees interacting with the step.

 Interpreting user engagement rates